tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Administrator-Tools.md

   </tr>
   <tr>
    <td>Default Tags</td>
    <td>Specifies the default tags (comma separated, if needed) that facilitate widget categorization.
 Default tags cannot be deleted by the user; however, users can add additional tags to widgets in their instance of OWF.
-Default Tags are superseded by grouped widgets, which are explained on the [Grouping Widgets](OWF-7-Administrator-Grouping-Widgets) page.</td>
+Default Tags are superseded by grouped widgets, which are explained on the <a href="https://github.com/ozoneplatform/owf/wiki/OWF-7-Administrator-Grouping-Widgets">Grouping Widgets</a> page.</td>
    <td>Widget Editor, Properties Tab</td>
   </tr>
   <tr>